 Disadvantages: There is only one hub, freehub, and cassette available, and each is unique to the Capreo.
 No lightweight Dura-Ace version is available, for example.
 In addition, replacement cassettes or hubs may be difficult to find.

 Touch up paint is also available for a nominal charge.

 Tandem paint Upgrades carry an additional charge.

-You can see what colors are available by looking at our color module.
+You can see what colors are available by looking at our color page.

 — Source: 1984 Olympic Men’s Road Race Gold Medal winner, Alexi Grewal during a conversation with Jeff Linder.
 Alexi owns a Pocket Rocket.